mlmargotto/DecSecOpsTools/docs/_posts/2012-10-19-lessons-learned-from-the-jfk-jet-skier-incident.md

 When you read the story about the Jet Skier, it is easy to see that the concepts of defense-in-depth and compensating controls were violated.
-This is conjecture only, but I suspect that this was not a failure in the original
-<em>technical design</em>.
-I would also speculate that it is quite likely not
-even a failure in the <em>process design</em>, that is to say the Policies and Procedures around masking alarm inputs.
+This is conjecture only, but I suspect that this was not a failure in the original _technical design_.
+I would also speculate that it is quite likely not even a failure in the _process design_, that is to say the Policies and Procedures around masking alarm inputs.
 Most likely it was a failure of leadership, in not enforcing those policies.